tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 participants also learn to adaptively tune their generalization function such that throwing locations generalize more broadly to one another than they do in the constant condition.
-A learning system could end up adopting a higher c value in the constant than variable training conditions by monitoring the trial-by-trial variability of the training items.
+A learning system could end up adopting a higher $c$ value in the constant than variable training conditions by monitoring the trial-by-trial variability of the training items.
 The $c$ parameter would be adapted downwards when adjacent training items are dissimilar to each other and adapted upwards when adjacent training items are the same.
-In this fashion, contextually appropriate c values could be empirically learned.
-This learning procedure would capture the insight that if a situation has a high amount variability, then the learner should be predisposed toward thinking that subsequent test items will also show considerable variability, in which case generalization gradients should be broad, as is achieved by low values for c.
+In this fashion, contextually appropriate $c$ values could be empirically learned.
+This learning procedure would capture the insight that if a situation has a high amount variability, then the learner should be predisposed toward thinking that subsequent test items will also show considerable variability, in which case generalization gradients should be broad, as is achieved by low values for $c$.
 Sakamoto et al. (2006) implemented a similar learning mechanism for updating the generalization paramater in an exemplar-based model (although in their model, a separate generalization parameter is assigned to each exemplar).
 In their